TiimmyR/sohey-privacy/index.md

 We use your information to:

 * Create and manage your account
 * Enable real-world meet verification
 * Display nearby users
+* Facilitate meet requests and confirmations
+* Send relevant notifications (e.g. meet requests and updates)
 * Improve and maintain the App

 ---